Woman bystander dead in Burien drive-by shooting; suspects at large

 A woman is dead after being struck by a stray bullet during an apparent drive-by shooting in Burien, according to the King County Sheriff’s Office.

-The victim was a 51-year-old employee of the chiropractic office who was killed by suspects attempting to hit a man who was walking on the sidewalk in the area, according to the Sheriff’s Office.
+The victim was a 51-year-old employee of the chiropractic office who was killed by suspects in a vehicle apparently firing at a man who was walking on the sidewalk in the area, according to the Sheriff’s Office.

-The man is uninjured and cooperating with investigators, Abbott said.
+The man is uninjured and is cooperating with investigators, Abbott said.
 Deputies do not yet know why suspects were attempting to shoot the man, Abbott said.

-Four suspects fled in a vehicle, Abbott said.
+Four suspects fled in an SUV, Abbott said.
 Further details were not yet available.

+Stephanie Morey, manager of the nearby Roadrunner Print and Copy, said she heard two gunshots, a brief pause and then at least four more shots.
+She stepped outside her business but was afraid to stray far, she said.

+“My heart started racing,” Morey said.
+“I need to go look out, but I’m scared to go look out at the same time because I run this place myself.
+It was just a scary kind of feeling.”